 On 14th October Anne Hidalgo and Melinda Gates signed the Paris Appeal for the health of women and children in the world, in the presence of numerous eminent women from the world of politics, academia and civil society.

-On the occasion of the 52nd anniversary of the massacre of 17 October 1961, during which between 50 and 120 Algerians were killed while protesting peacefully against the curfew applied only to North Africans, Bertrand Delanoë, Mayor of Paris and Amar Bendjama, newly appointed Ambassador of Algeria in Paris, laid a wreath at the memorial plaque which is dedicated to their memory.
+On the occasion of the 53rd anniversary of the massacre of 17th October 1961, Anne Hidalgo, Mayor of Paris and Amar Bendjama, Algerian ambassador to Paris, laid a wreath in front of the commemorative plaque dedicated to the memory of victims.

 20 years after the genocide in Rwanda, a headstone was inaugurated on 31st October at the Père Lachaise cemetery.
 It pays homage to more than 800,000 victims of the genocide.